ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 # Coligo tutorial
 {: #coligo}

 In this tutorial, you will be learn about Coligo by deploying an object detection application to a Coligo cluster.
 The application is actually made up of two separate applications: a frontend and a backend.
 The frontend application is a web server that will host a browser based application that people will use to upload images.
 This frontend application will then send those images to the backend application for processing.
 The backend application will upload the images into an object storage "bucket" and then initiate a "batch" job over the uploaded images.
-A batch job is a collection of tasks that wehre each task performs exactly one action and then exits.
-In this case, we will define a batch job to process all of the images uploaded to the bucket - one job per image.
-This processing will involve passing the image to the Watson image analysis service to determine what is in the image.
+A batch job is a collection of tasks that where each task performs exactly one action and then exits.
+In this case, you will define a batch job to process all of the images uploaded to the bucket - one job per image.
+This processing will involve passing the image to the {{site.data.keyword.visualrecognitionshort}} service to determine what is in the image.
 The result of that analysis will then be uploaded into another bucket.
 And finally, the results of those scans will then be visible on the frontend application/UI.

 Coligo aims to create a platform to unify the deployment of functions, applications, batch jobs (run-to-completion workloads), and pre-built containers to Kubernetes-based infrastructure.
 It provides a "one-stop-shop" experience for developers, enabling higher productivity and faster time to market.
 Delivered as a managed service on the cloud and built on open-source projects (Kubernetes, Istio, Knative, Tekton etc.,).
 {:shortdesc}